Famous/framework/learn/guides/best.md

-# Architecture
+# Concepts in the BEST pattern

 ## The theory

 User interfaces are [state machines](http://en.wikipedia.org/wiki/Finite-state_machine#Example:_a_turnstile).
 Visual elements depict the current state; user interactions occur, prompting the elements to transition to new states; and so on.
-In one sense, BEST simply provides a nomenclature for this flow.
+In one sense, the _BEST_ pattern simply provides a nomenclature for this flow.

 ## Structure and data flow